waf/waf.github.com/content/acrylamid-with-virtualenv-and-pip.rst

     > cd blog-project
     > source bin/activate

 If you're not familiar with Python virtual environments, all we're doing here is creating a directory (called ``blog-project``) that has a self-contained set of Python packages.
-This way, when we install Acrylamid and its supporting packages, they are placed into ``blog-project``, and not system-wide.
+This way, when we install Acrylamid and its supporting packages, they are installed into the ``blog-project`` directory, and not system-wide.
 When we source the ``bin/activate`` script it modifies the ``$PATH`` variable to point to the ``blog-project`` Python libraries.
 This ``$PATH`` modification only lasts for the duration of your terminal session.

 Now, let's install Acrylamid and create our blog.
 For more information on what's going on here, check out Acrylamid's `getting started guide`_.